 Risk for travellers

 Until the disease has been certified as eradicated globally, the risks of acquiring polio (for travellers to infected areas) and of reinfection of polio-free areas (by travellers from infected areas) remain.
-All travellers to and from poliovirus-infected areas should be adequately vaccinated.
-Updates on currently or recently infected countries can be found at www.polioeradication.org/casecount.asp.
+All travellers to and from countries and areas infected by wild or circulating vaccine-derived poliovirus should be adequately vaccinated.
+Updates on countries which are considered to be polio infected currently can be found at www.polioeradication.org/casecount.asp.